 Important note: Resistance values used for modeling transformers in the dc network are best obtained from transformer test reports.
 If these data are not readily available then the dc resistance of the transformer windings may be estimated using positive sequence resistance data contained in power flow and short circuit models.
 However, it should be stressed that estimated values may contain considerable error.
-An evaluation performed by the NERC GMD TF on a select number of transformers indicated that the magnitude of error between estimated resistance values and those provided in transformer test reports can be on the order of 35% or higher.
+An evaluation performed by the NERC GMD TF on a select number of transformer test reports can be on the order of 35% or higher.
 Thus, estimated values should only be used in situations when dc winding resistances are unavailable.